altaga/EffiSend-Kaia/README.md

     const { hash } = response;
     return JSON.stringify({
       status: "success",
-      message: "Transaction created and available on your MetaMask Card.",
+      message: "Your USDT has been transferred to your Kast Card.",
       transaction: hash,
     });
   },
   {
-    name: "fund_metamask_card",
+    name: "fund_kast_card",
     description:
-      "This tool facilitates transfers where the specified amount is in USD, but the sending token is USDT on the Kaia Mainnet.
-It generates transaction data for the user to sign and activates when the user explicitly opts to send USD to a MetaMask Card or mentions relevant terms such as 'transfer,' 'USDT,' 'Kaia Mainnet,' or 'MetaMask Card' in the context of wallet activity.",
+      "This tool facilitates transfers where the specified amount is in USD, but the sending token is USDT on the Kaia Mainnet to USDT on Arbitrum.
+It generates transaction data for the user to sign and activates when the user explicitly opts to send USD to a Kast Card or mentions relevant terms such as 'transfer,' 'USDT,' 'Kaia Mainnet,' or 'Kast Card' in the context of wallet activity.",
     schema: z.object({
       amount: z.string(),
       to: z.string(),